This guide is relevant to all types of exams; however, your module convenor will provide more subject-specific material and advice on Moodle.

 We have produced a technical guide for accessing your exams online, using the answer booklet and dealing with technical issues.

-More information on revision and exam preparation is provided on the Student Learning Advisory Service web pages, including:
+More information on revision and exam preparation is provided on the Student Learning Advisory Service web pages, including the following guidance: